 Single Bowl

-A single bowl sink will have one basin.
-These types of sinks work well for people who wash large items in the sink, such as pots and pans and baking trays, because the large sink space provides enough room for them to soak.
+A single bowl sink features one basin.
+It is ideal for you if you wash large items like pots, pans, and baking trays.
+The generous sink space provides enough room for them to soak.

 Single Bowl and Drainer

-A single bowl sink with a drainer will have one basin on one side and will be joined to a grooved surface area on the opposite side.
-These types of sinks usually measure the same as a double sink with a standard size of 46 inches in length, though they can be fitted on either a single or double kitchen base unit because the dryer area of the sink does not need any space beneath it in the way that a sink basin does.
+In a single bowl and drainer sink configuration, you get a basin on one side and a grooved surface area for drying on the other side.
+It typically measures the same as a double sink (46 inches in length) but can be fitted on either a single or double kitchen base unit.
+The drying area doesn’t require space beneath it as a sink basin does.

 Double Bowl